• +913-210-0724

 IN MEMORY OF A POSSUM LODGE LEGEND: EDGAR MONTROSE

-IN MEMORY OF A POSSUM LODGE LEGEND: ED MONTROSE FROM THE RED GREEN SHOW
+IN MEMORY OF A POSSUM LODGE LEGEND: EDGAR MONTROSE FROM THE RED GREEN SHOW

 For fans of The Red Green Show, few sounds are as iconic and joyfully chaotic as a distant, echoing "Ka-BOOM!"
 That was the signature of Edgar K.B.
 Montrose, Possum Lodge's resident explosives expert, brought to life with manic glee by the immensely talented Graham Greene.